 It had been a long while since Naruto had been able to smile without a shadow lurking in his eyes.

-Damn Uchiha.
-I won't forgive you for what you've put him through.
+"Damned Uchiha.
+I won't forgive you for what you've put him through."

 "I'm glad Sakura-chan is in the Hidden Sand."
 Naruto said suddenly, interrupting Shikamaru's train of thought.
 "After all this time, she still loves Sasuke."

 "Okay!"
 Naruto exclaimed, turning to point purposefully at the Shadow-nin.
 "I trust you to take care of the village while I'm away!"

 He jumped up, crouching on the wall as his eyes focused on an unseen chakra on the horizon.

 "Jeez."
 Shikamaru grumbled, rubbing his temple as he sensed ANBU members as well as regular ninja gathering behind him.
 Picking up on their mood immediately, Shikamaru sighed.
 "Be careful out there, Naruto."

 Naruto reached behind himself to flash 'thumbs up' before rocketing off the wall, turning into nothing more than a blur as he disappeared down the main road.